alphahex99/Supcom2Cards/README.md

 * Disruptor: Bullets stun players near anything they hit
 * Dynamic Power Shunt: Faster block recharge when standing still
 * Fatboy: Lots of buffs, but YOU CANNOT FIRE WHILE MOVING
-* Fistoosh: Deal extra DMG to grounded players (not jumping)
+* Fistoosh: Massive buffs to Reload time, ATKSPD, Bullet speed
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
 * Hunker: Increase block duration but move slower while blocking
-* Jackhammer: Projectiles create massive explosions at the cost of your movement speed and ATKSPD
+* Jackhammer: Standing still grants huge buffs to DMG & HP
 * Jump Jets: Allows you to fly after jumping
 * Loyalist: Massive AMMO and ATKSPD increase at the cost of your DMG and HP
 * Magnetron: Blocking can push or pull (and damage on contact) enemies depending on where you aim before blocking (up/down)